 The Russian Alfa-class submarines had a single liquid metal cooled reactor (LMR) of 155 MWt and using very highly enriched uranium – 90% enriched U-Be fuel.
 These were very fast, but had operational problems in ensuring that the lead-bismuth coolant did not freeze when the reactor was shut down.
-The design was unsuccessful and used in only eight trouble-plagued vessels.
+Reactors had to be kept running, even in harbour, since the external heating provision did not work.
+The design was unsuccessful and used in only eight trouble-plagued vessels, which were retired early.

 The US Navy's second nuclear submarine had a sodium-cooled power plant (S2G).
 The USS Seawolf, SSN-575, operated for nearly two years 1957-58 with this.
 The intermediate-spectrum reactor raised its incoming coolant temperature over ten times as much as the Nautilus' water-cooled plant, providing superheated steam, and it offered an outlet temperature of 454°C, compared with the Nautilus’ 305°C. It was highly efficient, but offsetting this, the plant had serious operational disadvantages.
 Large electric heaters were required to keep the plant warm when the reactor was down to avoid the sodium freezing.
 The biggest problem was that the sodium became highly radioactive, with a half-life of 15 hours, so that the whole reactor system had to be more heavily shielded than a water-cooled plant, and the reactor compartment couldn’t be entered for many days after shutdown.
 The reactor was replaced with a PWR type (S2Wa) similar to Nautilus.